almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/projects/traffic-light-controller.md

 having an unexpected failure, I decided to change replace the Pi with a controller that ran on an ESP32.

-This controller will be sold as a product that model railroad and traffic light enthusaiasts will enjoy.
+This controller will be sold as a product that model railroad and traffic light enthusiasts will enjoy.
 To purchase, visit
 <a href="https://rhtservices.net" target="_blank">rhtservices.net</a>.